csutedja/Dell-T3610-OpenCore-Build/README.md

 # Extras
 The following tips are not needed and are more based on my own experiences and hardware, so if you run in to these situations look at the following:

+##### Sleep
+After trying for many months I have concluded that proper sleep/wake is just not possible on this computer.
+The system will shut the screen off, enter hibernation, and will be unable to wake back up.
+My partial fix is to make a small script with the _caffeinate_ command that launches at login, which will prevent your system from hibernating, however this could lead to more power usage so use at your own risk.

+##### Brightness Control on Monitor
+I have a 1440p Dell monitor, and I like to control its brightness/contrast with the Lunar app.
+This is a complete replacement for the Dell Display Manager on Windows.
+I can map keys to brightness control which can mimic a MacBook style keyboard.

 ##### Wi-Fi Adapter (EP-N8508GS)
 Before I switched to using Ethernet which works out-of-the-box on macOS with the correct kext, I used to use an EDUP EP-N8508GS USB adapter, which is based on a Realtek chipset not natively supported in macOS.
 The best fix I have found is <a href="https://github.com/chris1111/Wireless-USB-Big-Sur-Adapter">this tool</a> by chris1111. (you will need to disable SIP temporarily as it installs system extensions, if you are uncomfortable with disabling SIP consider using Ethernet or a <a href="https://dortania.github.io/Wireless-Buyers-Guide/types-of-wireless-card/pcie.html">natively supported PCIe Wi-Fi card.</a>) You can re-enable SIP after installation however.
 I believe _RtWlanU.kext_ and _RtWlanU1827.kext_ are also required in /EFI/OC/Kexts and your config.plist.
 I have linked those kexts in the Extras folder in my repository.

 ##### Bluetoooth
 The T3610 does not ship with any kind of bluetooth.
 However, I use <a href="https://www.amazon.com/IOGEAR-Bluetooth-Multi-Language-Version-GBU521W6/dp/B007ZT2AXE?th=1" rel="nofollow noreferrer">this inexpensive USB bluetooth adapter</a> (not a refferal link) which works in macOS with no additional setup.
 This adapter also works great in Windows and Linux.
 AirDrop/Handoff/AirPods switching between devices/whatever Apple feature work properly with this adapter.
 For less clutter you can put the adapter in the motherboard's internal USB2 port. (provided you mapped the port properly with USBToolBox)

 ##### AMD RX 550 in macOS
 I have the PowerColor version of this card.
-With no modification you will not gain graphics acceleration.
+With no modification you will not gain any graphics acceleration.
 Assuming it is the only GPU in your system, you should be able to use _RX550-Spoof.aml_ linked in the Extras folder in my repository to spoof the 550 as a supported model (RX 560).
 If it does not work and you still gain no acceleration (laggy/choppy, no transparency), follow this guide: https://dortania.github.io/Getting-Started-With-ACPI/Universal/spoof.html, using the device ID of an RX 560.
 Keep in mind some 550s have a vastly different core, so if you continue to not gain any acceleration, you may not be able to use this GPU in macOS due to an incompatibility.

+##### Triple-boot advice with Linux and Windows
+Coming soon